Are we there yet?

 This effect is not exclusive to robotic vacuum cleaners.
 We see throughout history that the more efficiently we use energy, the more total energy we consume.
 Not less.8

-However, the current energetic crisis driven by the ongoing conflict between nation states is jolting the landscape.
+However, the current energy crisis driven by the ongoing conflict between nation states is jolting the landscape.
 Pre-existing plans to decommission nuclear plants are now being reconsidered or delayed,9 and dependency on other nations is an issue of National Security.10

-At this point, asserting whether Nuclear Energy sees a grand awakening or whether all the investment flowing into Fusion Energy leads to a breakthrough within the decade is a topic deserving its own analysis.11 Nevertheless, an industry shackled by regulation is getting a lot of attention.
+At this point, asserting whether Nuclear Energy sees a grand awakening or whether all the investment flowing into Fusion Energy leads to a breakthrough within the decade is a topic deserving its own analysis.11 Nevertheless, an industry that has been shackled by regulation is now getting a lot of attention.
 Both capital and governments are motivated to build up capacity.12 Robots may sweeten the deal by making good use of all the extra juice during demand valleys.

 It is a great time to jump into energy development.